 (with thanks to Dr Bhowmik for clarification)

 - 186 clinics (may include General Respiratory clinics.
 Also Lung Cancer clinics where new GP referrals are seen, often in the nature of “Cough ?cause”)

 - 1000 acute take patients – calculated by Firth Calculator rather than using a logbook of patients

-- 6 ACATS per year (during attachments where GIM is a component e.g. not at St. Barts Hospital) which should include a minimum of 5 cases.
+- 6 ACATs per year (during attachments where GIM is a component e.g. not in ICU/St. Bart’s Hospital) which should include a minimum of 5 cases

 - Record of 100 hours of GIM (not including Respiratory) CPD hours over the whole period of training – see training programme for more details